pablof7z/ai-sdk-provider-claude-code/docs/ai-sdk-v5/GUIDE.md

 ## Detailed Configuration

+## Performance and Limitations

+The provider optimizes tool streaming with pragmatic thresholds:

+- Delta streaming: Only for tool inputs ≤ 10KB and for prefix-only updates (appends).
+Non-prefix or large updates skip deltas and are captured in the final `tool-call` payload.
+- Size limits: Tool inputs exceeding 1MB throw an error; inputs above 100KB log a warning due to potential performance impact.
+- Memory: Tool state is retained until stream completion to prevent duplicate `tool-call` emissions for multi-chunk results or errors.

+See Tool Streaming Support for details and event semantics: docs/ai-sdk-v5/TOOL_STREAMING_SUPPORT.md#performance-considerations

 ### AbortSignal Support

 The provider fully supports the standard AbortSignal for request cancellation, following Vercel AI SDK patterns: